KingsPM/zippy/README.md

 - Apache Webserver in VM
 - New setup routines (zippyprimer on PyPi)
 - Easier VM provisioning

+### v2.0.1
+- option to install all on VM
+- fixed import of primers with shared primers (multiple amplicons)
+- Better detection on non-specific primers
+- Added SMB share for windows installs
+- Fixed page breaking in tables
+- minor bugfixes

 ### FUTURE
 - Support for primer collections (multiplexing)